kovidgoyal/kitty/docs/build.rst

    ``python -m pip -r docs/requirements.txt``.

-This applies to creating packages for |kitty| for macOS package managers such as brew or MacPorts as well.
+This applies to creating packages for |kitty| for macOS package managers such as Homebrew or MacPorts as well.

 Changing defaults for packages